Home » WordPress Tutorials » Basics » How to Use WordPress Text Editor

 In a word, the text editor is a code editing tool, integrated into WordPress, where you can add, remove, or edit the code of your page or post.

-When using the text editor, contrary to the Visual Editor, you need to be very cautious of what you are adding or removing, as an HTML tag that is not closed, could spoil the hole page.
-You content, of course, will stay in place, the problem will be with its visualization to your website’s users.
+When using the text editor, contrary to the Visual Editor, you need to be very cautious of what you are adding or removing, as an HTML tag that is not closed, could spoil the whole page.
+Your content, of course, will stay in place, the problem will be with its visualization to your website’s users.

 Thus, if you are not sure what you are doing, use the visual editor of WordPress, or start learning HTML and CSS basics, which, in the long run, will be highly beneficial.